bd/twidor/README.md

 On windows, download and run the Twidor-setup.exe installer.

-On Debian or Ubuntu, download the twidor-x.x.deb.
-To install and run it one may use:
+On Debian or Ubuntu, download the twidor-x.x.deb and install it.
+For example:

     wget https://github.com/rich-murphey/twidor/releases/download/v2.5/twidor-2.5.deb
     dpkg -i twidor-2.5.deb
     twidor

-On other Linux, OSX, and Unix variants, install openjdk-8-jre, download Twidor.jar and invoke the application:
+On other Linux, OSX, and Unix variants, install openjdk-8-jre, download Twidor.jar and invoke it, using, for example:

      wget https://github.com/rich-murphey/twidor/releases/download/v2.5/Twidor.jar
      java -jar Twidor.jar